The Gits

 The Gits were an American punk rock band formed in Yellow Springs, Ohio, in 1986.
 As part of the burgeoning Seattle music scene of the early 1990s, they were known for their fiery live performances.
-Members included singer Mia Zapata, guitarist Joe Spleen (born Andy Kessler), bassist Matt Dresdner and drummer Steve Moriarty.
+Members included singer Mia Zapata, guitarist Andy Kessler (aka Joe Spleen), bassist Matt Dresdner, and drummer Steve Moriarty.
 They dissolved in 1993 after the murder of Zapata.

-During their existence, the band released two studio albums, one compilation of early recordings, one live recording, three 7" singles and appeared on various compilations.
+During their existence, the band released two studio albums, one compilation of early recordings, one live recording, three 7-inch singles and appeared on various compilations.
 The band recorded on a few independent labels, and released its two studio albums on C/Z Records.
 In 2003, each release in the band's discography was remastered and expanded with bonus tracks on Broken Rekids.
+In 2024, the Gits entire discography was remastered by Jack Endino and reissued on Sub Pop between 2024 and 2025.

 History

 Formation and early history

 The Gits met and formed in 1986 at Antioch College, a liberal arts school in Yellow Springs, Ohio.
 They called themselves the 'Snivelling Little Rat Faced Gits' (a reference to a Monty Python skit), but soon shortened the moniker to just 'The Gits'.
 In 1988 they recorded and self-released their "unofficial" debut album entitled Private Lubs with the help of friend Ben London (later of Alcohol Funnycar and solo).
 These recordings did not see widespread release until 1996, when the album was reissued by the Broken Rekids label as Kings & Queens.